Aardman/AnimatorChromaFilter/README.md

 The example folder contains a simple app that will display the camera preview with chromakey filtering enabled to show a demo background image where the chromakey colour is present in the input images.

-##Example Application
+## Example Application

 The example app features a demonstration of the filter plugin, in a real app this will be provided by the hosting application.

 The  **PreviewPage** Widget encapsulates the setting up and display of the camera preview in the main class.

-This code is not intended as production code, but as a guide to basic setup and control of the filter plugin
+The code in **PreviewPage**  is not intended as production code, but as a guide to basic setup and control of the filter plugin

 ## Usage